danielendeg/nugetpackageupdate/specs/De%2DIdentification/Investigation-of-integration-in-runtime.md

 ## Special cases
 - Modifier ":missing" is not supported.
+- Prefix should be handled properly.

+## Pros and cons
 Pros:
 - All FHIR paths that anonymization configuration supports could be used.